 Many Australian small businesses are happy to employ backpackers because they’re a cheap labor source and generally not fussy about the pay, the working conditions, and the accommodations offered.

-However, make sure this bargain does not turn into a legal nightmare and end up costing you more than it’s worth.
-Here’s what the Australian law says about backpackers.
+However, make sure this bargain does not turn into a legal nightmare and cost you more than it’s worth.
+Here’s what Australian law says about backpackers.

 Working Holiday in Australia

-Most backpackers that come asking for a job are foreign nationals who decide to discover Australia by working their way around the country.
+Most backpackers asking for a job are foreign nationals who decide to discover Australia by working their way around the country.

-It is perfectly legal, and young persons from various countries are encouraged to apply for a Working Holiday Visa.
+It is perfectly legal, and young people from various countries are encouraged to apply for a Working Holiday Visa.
 This is your first clue—the visa.

-Before hiring a fresh-faced foreigner desperate to earn his keep, you must make sure this kid with the funny foreign accent has a visa.
+Before hiring a fresh-faced foreigner desperate to earn his keep, you must ensure this kid with the funny foreign accent has a visa.

-There are two types of visas for young foreigners 462 and 417.
-The first one is granted for one year, while the other is also extended for one year but can be renewed for another year.
+There are two types of visas for young foreigners: 462 and 417.
+The first one is granted for one year, while the other is extended for one year but can be renewed for another year.

-Either of them means that the foreigner knocking at your door is legally allowed to work in Australia, so you have no problem with the law.
+Either way, foreigners knocking at your door are legally allowed to work in Australia, so you have no problem with the law.

 How are Working Holiday visas granted?

 Working Holiday visas can be obtained by applying online with the Australian Department of Affairs.
-The foreign national has to go through rigorous checks before being allowed to travel to Australia.
+The foreign national must undergo rigorous checks before being allowed to travel to Australia, which is excellent news for potential employers.

-A foreign national must submit police checks from every country they have resided in the previous 10 years to get a visa.
+To get a visa, a foreign national must submit police checks from every country where they have resided in the previous 10 years.
+If your backpacker has lived in Australia before, they must obtain a full AFP police background check.

-When you make an application for any Australian background check, know which check is appropriate for your own needs before you apply for one and also get an understanding of the refunds policy listed in the organization’s FAQs page (Frequently Asked Questions) in case if you realize the check is not appropriate for your individual needs and require your money back.
+When you apply for any Australian background check, know which check is appropriate for your needs before you apply.
+Also, understand the refund policy listed on the organization’s FAQs page (Frequently Asked Questions) if you realize the check is inappropriate for your individual needs and require your money back.

-While for the foreigner having to go through all this paperwork might appear tedious and time-consuming, for the employer, it is a guarantee that the stranger looking for work is not a dangerous criminal.
+While all this paperwork might appear tedious and time-consuming for the foreigner, it is a guarantee for the employer that the stranger looking for work is not a dangerous criminal.

 How are backpackers protected?

-Keep in mind that all deductions for meals and lodgings should be agreed upon at the hiring time.
+Remember that all deductions for meals and lodgings should be agreed upon at the time of hiring.

 It is in your best interests to do so because failure to comply with regulations concerning foreigners can have dire consequences.

-If you hire someone who doesn’t have the legal right to work in Australia, you risk paying a hefty fine that goes from $15,000 if you’re an individual hiring a fruit-picker or something similar and up to 80,000 for a company.
+If you hire someone who doesn’t have the legal right to work in Australia, you risk paying a hefty fine, which can range from $15,000 for an individual hiring a fruit picker or something similar to $80,000 for a company.

 This story is brought to you in partnership with Australian National Character Check.